 Interestingly, Backlinko found that page-level factors don’t have nearly as big of an impact on TTFB as server-related factors.

 Factors that impact Fully Loaded page speeds

 Regarding Fully Loaded page speeds, CDN usage, and HTML requests are still as important, but total page weight has the biggest impact on both mobile and desktop—by far.

 Small pages (those with a light total page weight) load 486% faster than big pages (those with a heavy total page weight).

 The upshot: Taking steps like image compression and caching can only do so much.
 Ultimately, it all comes down to the content on the page.
 The more assets a browser has to load, the longer the page will take to load.
 It’s that simple.

 So if you want to really reduce your loading speeds, focus on reducing page sizes and minimizing scripts, and don’t get hung up too hung up on everything else.

 Factors that impact First Contentful Paint (FCP)

 Third-party scripts have a huge impact on First Contentful Paint (FCP).
-The more scripts like Google Analytics, video hosts, etc. that you run, the worse your website performance will be.
+The more scripts like Google Analytics, video hosts, etc. you run, the worse your website performance will be.

-In fact, every third-party script you add to a page adds 34.1 milliseconds to the load time, on average.
+Every third-party script you add to a page adds 34.1 milliseconds to the load time, on average.